Leeds-CDRC/nutrientprofiler/CONTRIBUTING.md

 [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers)
 setup or edit the code directly via GitHub Codespaces.

+Alternatively, you can use conda to manage your R packages; see instructions below.

 If you're unfamiliar with using `git` why not check out the fantastic [Carpentries introductory course](https://swcarpentry.github.io/git-novice/).